The Forest School, Winnersh: History

+School Structure

 House system

-There are currently seven houses at The Forest School, all named after English forests.
-Students are given a house upon entry in Year 7, and any future siblings are placed in the same house.
+There are currently seven houses at The Forest School, all named after large forests in England.
+Boys are given a house upon entry in Year 7, and any future siblings are placed in the same house.
 The houses were assigned animals in September 2015.

-The seven houses and their animals are:
+The school deems the house system to be an integral part of school life, providing opportunities for boys attending the school to "engage in a wide range of activities in which they can experience friendly competition and rivalry".